 We see greater sensitivity when we incorporate alternative fuel projections corresponding to the GI cases.
 Net benefits decrease to around \$9 billion in the GI optimistic case, while they remain stable at around \$18.4 billion in the pessimistic case.
 As discussed in the Chapter 9.2.3.1 of this document, oil prices drive consumers' willingness to pay for fuel economy improving technology, and thus technology adoption, as well as the value of benefits related to actual fuel savings.
 We see further evidence of this in our results that combine the AEO sensitivities.
 In the low growth scenario net benefits fall to \$5.4 billion while in the high growth scenario they rise to \$34.4 billion.
-The reason why the optimistic GI forecast and the high growth AEO forecasts change net benefits in opposite directions is caused by the fact that AEO projects lower oil price growth in its low economic growth case, and high price growth in its high growth case, while GI projects lower oil price growth in its optimistic economic forecast but higher oil prices, the net benefits from the Preferred Alternative are somewhat sensitive to macro-economic forecasts, though this is largely driven by forecasts for oil prices.
+The reason why the optimistic GI forecast and the high growth AEO forecasts change net benefits in opposite directions is caused by the fact that AEO projects lower oil price growth in its low economic growth case, and high price growth in its high growth case, while GI projects lower oil price growth in its optimistic economic forecast but higher oil price growth in its low growth case.
+Thus, these cases show that in combination with the effects of oil prices, the net benefits from the Preferred Alternative are somewhat sensitive to macro-economic forecasts, though this is largely driven by forecasts for oil prices.
 We also simulate a separate set of cases corresponding to the same set of side cases from the 2023 AEO.
 We find that results are not sensitive to changes in macro projections, and that net benefits fall within \$5 billion of our RC results.